 "Their hearts are far from Me" means, they refuse to learn Jesus' commands and they refuse to keep them - they just want to "do nothing"!!!
 Please stop the "do nothing"; you're becoming spiritually dead.
 You're "honoring God with your lips, but your heart is far from Him".
 A big difference between "Works" and "Spiritual Requirements":

-Works: Is the works of the flesh, as in still trying to apply the Jewish law - Circumcision, sacrifices, do a lot of good deeds to offset the bad, etc..
+Works of the law: Also called "works of the flesh", means earthly efforts or still trying to apply the Jewish law - Circumcision, tithe 10%, sacrifices, refrain from certain foods, do a lot of good deeds to offset the bad, etc..

 2. Born Again?

 If you are not maturing spiritually, you may be spiritually dead!

 Even if you're serving in church, teaching Sunday school (the same inefficient high-level messages), listening to Christian music, or singing hymns in church on Sundays.
 None of these are spiritual maturity; none are fruit!